6 Time-Saving Oral Health Hacks

 1. Keep oral health supplies in your car.
 Stock up with travel-size toothbrushes and toothpaste, floss, healthy snacks and water bottles.
 Choose mouth-healthy foods that don't spoil easily like sunflower seeds, pumpkin seeds, beef jerky and almonds.
 It's also good to keep a set of oral health supplies in your desk at work in case you need to freshen your breath before a meeting or get that piece of lettuce out of your teeth after lunch.

 2. Chew sugar-free gum.
 Indulged in a sweet treat, but don't have time to brush afterward?
 This hack can tide you over until you find a couple spare minutes.
 Pop in a piece of sugar-free gum after eating sweet or stinky foods.
-The gum will wash away food particles by increasing saliva and help protect tooth enamel by reducing acid levels.1
+Chewing gum produces saliva, which helps to wash away food particles that may stick to teeth.

 4. Find out if you're brushing correctly.
 The next time you have a dental appointment, ask your dentist or hygienist what parts of your mouth could use more attention during your oral health care routine.
 Or stop by the store to pick up plaque disclosing tablets.
 By chewing on a disclosing tablet, plaque that you missed will turn a bright color, so you know where to pay extra attention when you brush.